FairwindsOps/tethys/README.md

 - Clone this git repo onto the EC2 Instance
   - Make sure that your `apt-get` package lists are updated
   - Install git using the builtin package management tool
-  - Use `git config` to configure git with your github user name and email address
+  - Use `git config` to configure git with your github/gitlab/bitbucket user name and email address
   - Clone this git repository to your home directory
 - Set up workspace
   - Inside the local directory created by the cloned git repository